darshanawijesingha/javaFibonacci/README.md

 ### Steps

-1. Save the Java code in a file named `FibonacciGUI.java`
+1. Save the Java code in a file named `GUI.java`
 2. Open a terminal or command prompt in that directory
 3. Compile the program: